Our Master’s in Interdisciplinary Studies Program Gives You More Options!

 Within our online interdisciplinary studies master’s degree, you will have the opportunity to take foundational classes that provide you with the ability to synthesize your areas of study into a cohesive, marketable set of skills.
 These areas of study include communication, counseling, English, history, psychology, religion, government, public health, executive leadership, sport management, and more.

 Our master’s in interdisciplinary studies program provides a unique opportunity for you to:

 - Select your areas of study.

 - Maximize your transfer credit potential.

-- Complete the degree in under two years.
+- Complete the degree in under 2 years.

 Why Choose Liberty’s Master’s in Interdisciplinary Studies Program?

 Liberty University’s M.A. in Interdisciplinary Studies graduate program can be completed in convenient 8-week online classes taught from a Christian worldview.
 Liberty’s mission is reinforced by quality professor interactions and faculty dedicated to helping you efficiently complete your graduate program so you can move forward with God’s continued plan for your life.

-Pursuing a master’s in interdisciplinary studies program allows for the ability to customize your degree to maximize your goal potential.
+Pursuing a master’s in interdisciplinary studies program provides the ability to customize your degree to maximize your career opportunities.
 For many students, this may be completing their master’s degree as soon as possible.
-If you have graduate credit from more than one-degree program, our graduate degree in interdisciplinary studies could be the quickest route to completing your degree.
+If you have graduate credits from more than one-degree program, our graduate degree in interdisciplinary studies could be the quickest route to completing your degree.

 Our online master’s degree in interdisciplinary studies program can help equip you with the specific skill set you’re looking for.
 Take advantage of the flexibility offered through the degree customization so you can complete your degree faster or accomplish a goal of earning a master’s degree with dual concentrations!

 What Will You Learn in the Graduate Interdisciplinary Studies Degree?

 All students enrolled in Liberty University’s Master of Arts in Interdisciplinary Studies program will take introductory courses in interdisciplinary studies and research.
 These courses can help build upon your foundational knowledge and make you more marketable in your desired field.
 With the flexibility to customize the rest of your courses, you will be able to achieve mastery knowledge to succeed in and live out your career passions.

 Master’s in Interdisciplinary Studies Program Highlights